-Honda, Hino to join SoftBank, Toyota's self-driving car service venture
+Honda, Hino to join self-driving car service venture of SoftBank, Toyota

 Monet also said it had formed a consortium of 88 Japanese companies including Coca-Cola Bottlers Japan, beverage maker Suntory Holdings Ltdand Yahoo Japan Corp to collaborate on projects, which could include product delivery or product-related services.

-Through its Vision Fund’s investments, SoftBank Group is already a major player in ride sharing.
+SoftBank Group and its $100 billion Vision Fund are already a major player in ride sharing.
 Founder and Chief Executive Masayoshi Son says his portfolio companies, which include Uber, Didi, Grab and Ola, control 90 percent of the industry.

 ($1 = 110.1700 yen)

-Reporting by Naomi Tajitsu; Editing by Stephen Coates and Muralikumar Anantharaman
+Reporting by Naomi Tajitsu and Sam Nussey; Editing by Stephen Coates and Muralikumar Anantharaman